discolabs/disco_app/README.md

 should simply be placed inside the relevant `*Job` class.

-Webhooks should generally be created inside the `perform` method of the `AppInstalledJob` background task.
+Webhooks should generally be created inside the `perform` method of the `DiscoApp::AppInstalledJob` background task.
 By default, webhooks are set up to listen for the `app/uninstalled` and `shop/update` webhook topics.

 ### Application Proxies
 The gem provides support for Shopify's [Application Proxy][] functionality